Maps between Boundaries of Relatively Hyperbolic Groups: Preliminaries

-\begin{prop}[\cite{Aea91}*{Proposition 2.1}] Let $X$ be a geodesic metric space.
-Then, \begin{enumerate}[$i)$] \item if every geodesic triangles in $X$ are $\delta_0$-slim, then there exists $\delta_1 \ge 0$ depends on $\delta_0$ such that every geodesic triangles are $\delta_1$-thin.

-\item if every geodesic triangles in $X$ are $\delta_1$-thin, then there exists $\delta_0 \ge 0$ depends on $\delta_1$ such that every geodesic triangles are $\delta_0$-slim. \end{enumerate} \end{prop} \begin{defn}[Hyperbolic Spaces] A geodesic metric space $(X,d_X)$ is said to be $\delta$-hyperbolic, where $\delta \ge 0$, if every geodesic triangles in $X$ are $\delta$-slim (or equivalently $\delta$-thin).
-A geodesic metric space is said to be hyperbolic if it is a $\delta$-hyperbolic for some $\delta\ge0$. \end{defn}
+\item Hyperbolic metric space: A geodesic metric space $(X, d_X)$ is said to be $\delta$-hyperbolic for some $\delta \ge 0$ if all geodesic triangles in $X$ are $\delta$-slim.
+A geodesic metric space is said to be hyperbolic if it is $\delta$-hyperbolic for some $\delta \ge 0$.